mbaeumer/mbaeumer.github.io/_posts/2020-12-31-spring-boot-relation-database-part3.markdown

 ```

 # Looking at the h2-console
 When opening http://localhost:8080/h2-console, we can see that there is a new table.
-Besides, the contact table has changed, i. e. a new column has been added
+Besides, the contact table has changed, i. e. a new column has been added.<br>
 ![](/assets/spring-boot-h2-console.png)

 # Using JPA for different queries